 Capital Asset Management CJSC (the Company) is the first registered investment and pension fund manager in the Republic of Armenia.
 The Company was founded on October 18, 2012 and has been registered in the Central Bank of Armenia (CBA) as an investment fund manager with granted license number 1.
-The Company's registered office is 7 Argishti, 1st floor office 101, Yerevan, Republic of Armenia.
 The activity of the Company is regulated by CBA.
 The Company manages and administers assets held in unit funds.
 The financial statements of these entities are not included in these financial statements.

 All Assets and Liabilities of the company are located in Armenia.
-The legal address of the company is: Armenia, 0015, Yerevan, Argishti St., 7 Building.